lda-komodo/notifications-service/README.md

 The project has a [docker-compose.yml](docker-compose.yml) file that orchestrates the Localstack and Postgres services.

-To start the Localstack and Postgres services, run the following command:
+To start, run the following command:

 ```bash
 docker compose -p notifications-service up -d